University of Idaho Campus Photographs Collection

 Credits

 The University of Idaho Library’s Digital Initiatives department digitized all the photos in this collection under the direction of Estelle Sertich and Kevin Dobbins.
-Almost all of the content in this website was generated, vetted, or compiled via the tireless efforts of Jordan Wrigley, 125th Anniversary Intern in the Special Collections & Archives Department.
+Almost all of the content in this website was generated, vetted, or compiled via the tireless efforts of Jordan Wrigley, 125th Anniversary Intern in the Special Collections and Archives Department.
 We are also grateful to Michael McMullin for providing us with geolocation detecting code for the mobile map site.

 Technical Credits - CollectionBuilder